Hermann Josef Roth: Education and career

-Hermann Roth was born at Montabaur, Germany, the son of Landrat (Note: chief district-administrative officer) Heinrich Roth and his wife, Gertrud, née Ebert.
+Hermann Roth was born on January 2, 1938 in Montabaur, Germany, the son of Landrat (Note: chief district-administrative officer) Heinrich Roth and his wife, Gertrud, née Ebert.
 From 1957 onwards, having completed his grammar school studies (examinations in advanced Greek, Latin and Hebrew), he initially lived as a Cistercian monk and was enrolled at the Heiligenkreuz Philosophical-Theological Institute (near Vienna).
 Following ordination as a priest (Frankfurt, 1963) he was active in the youth and community ministries of Marienstatt Abbey and at its grammar school.

 From 1966, he studied biology and chemistry and auxiliary sciences (physics, palaeontology), passed both state examinations for academic teaching qualification (1970, 1972) and taught at a grammar school in Cologne.
 He assisted from time to time in the parish, youth and aged ministries.
 In 1991, Cologne‘s regional chief executive appointed Roth head of the advanced education division of the biology department; from 1995, he was director of studies.
 In 1990, Roth obtained a doctorate in natural sciences from the University of Nijmegen.